Last updated on May 16th, 2018

 Cold, windy Uranus looks like a planet on its side.
 But you can’t see Uranus.
 At least, it’s not visible to the naked eye even though it is the third largest planet in our solar system and four hundred times the size of the earth!

 Here are some other interesting facts about Uranus, the oddball planet, that we bet will fascinate you.

 “Uranus orbits the Sun every 84 Earth years.”

-#4.
-The funny thing is this makes Uranus the first planet to have been discovered in modern times!
-Ancient people had already scanned the skies and discovered six of our nine planets that we recognize today (the other modern discoveries were Neptune and Pluto, too dim to the naked eye).
+4. The funny thing is this makes Uranus the first planet to have been discovered in modern times!
+Ancient people had already scanned the skies and discovered six of our nine planets that we recognize today (the other modern discoveries were Neptune and Pluto (now classified as a dwarf planet), too dim to the naked eye).

-#15.
-If you look in the direction of Uranus through a telescope, you will see a bluish-greenish disk.
+15. If you look in the direction of Uranus through a telescope, you will see a bluish-greenish disk.
 The planet’s color comes from the 2 percent methane gas in its atmosphere, along with mostly hydrogen (83 percent) and some Helium (15 percent).
-Methane makes it aquamarine or cyan in colour.
+Methane makes it aquamarine or cyan in color.

 Also read: Interesting facts about the sun

 16. In fact, Uranus has a thick, smoggy atmosphere that becomes denser the deeper you go.
 For example, if you were to fall off your spacecraft over Uranus, you’d probably find yourself half-falling and half-swimming through the planet’s atmosphere.
 In the heart of the icy smog of the planet is rock that is about the size of the earth.

 17. The pressure on the surface is around 1.3 times that of the earth and the gravity is about 0.9 times that of Earth.
 In other words, a 10 feet dunk on Earth would equate to an 11 feet dunk on Uranus.